 - The paper gets brittle, so use tongs and a plate to retrieve the pizza.

 Get A Pizza Steel

-A fairly new comer to the pizza cooking world is the pizza steel.
-This is a quarter inch thick piece of steel which heats in the oven instead of a pizza stone.
-It has the benefits of heating up faster, transferring the heat better for crispier bases, not cracking and being very easy to clean.
+A fairly newcomer to the pizza cooking world is the pizza steel.
+This is a quarter-inch thick piece of steel that heats in the oven instead of a pizza stone.
+It has the benefits of heating up faster, transferring the heat better for crispier bases, not cracking, and being very easy to clean.

 I did a review on the Pizzacraft steel for anyone wanting more detailed information.

 Related: Should You Season A Pizza Stone?

 People often ask if you need to season a pizza stone, and the answer is no you don’t.
 Cooking tools like cast iron pans need seasoning by rubbing oil into them before you use them, but this isn’t needed for a pizza stone.

 Pizza stones work best when they don’t have any sort of barrier between the pizza and the stone – the stone is porous and draws moisture from the base as it cooks.
 So rubbing oil into the surface when you get it is counterproductive.

 As we’ve seen, adding oil to the stone only makes the stone smoke more and it can also go rancid to produce bad odor and tastes – so avoid it and season the stone by cooking on it.

 You’ve now got some tips to help you get rid of the smoke and smell of your stone.
 In my experience, I managed to get rid of the smoke for a while.
 But eventually, the stone had an unmovable smell a bit like an ashtray.
 And this tainted my pizzas every time I cooked, so I ended up biting the bullet and getting a pizza steel.
 Very happy with the pizzas it produces and so I’ll be using the steel from now.